bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorials2.md

 eig = EigArpack(0.1, :LM)
 ```

 If we want to compute the bifurcation points along the branches, we have to tell the solver by setting `detectBifurcation = 2`.
 However, this won't be very precise and each bifurcation point will be located at best at the step size precision.
-We can use bisection to locate this points more precisely using the option `detectBifurcation = 3` (see [Detection of bifurcation points](@ref) for more information).
+We can use bisection to locate this points more precisely using the option `detectBifurcation = 3` (see [Detection of bifurcation points of Equilibria](@ref) for more information).

 We are now ready to compute the branches: